ubuntu/authd/docs/reference/troubleshooting.md

 To avoid these issues, you can use ID mapping.
 For more information, see
 * [Using authd with NFS](../howto/use-with-nfs)
 * [Using authd with Samba](../howto/use-with-samba)

+## Recovery mode for failed login

+If authd or the broker are missing, corrupted or broken in any way, a user may be prevented from logging in.

+To get access to the system for modifying configurations and installations in such cases, there are two main options:

+1. Log in as another root user to access the system and fix the problem
+2. Boot into recovery mode to fix the problem

+The steps required for entering recovery mode are included below.

+### Boot into recovery mode

+If it is not possible to log in with any root user account, the user can still boot into recovery mode:

+1. Reboot the device
+2. During the reboot, press and hold <kbd>ESC</kbd> (UEFI) or <kbd>SHIFT</kbd> (BIOS)
+3. When the Grub menu appears select `advanced options for Ubuntu`
+4. Choose `recovery mode` for your specific kernel version
+5. Select `drop to root shell prompt`
+6. Once in the root shell, run `mount -o remount,rw /` to enable read/write access

+The user then has access to the root filesystem and can proceed with debugging.